alexhsamuel/blog/_posts/2020-02-09-How to build a dict.markdown

 counts = { str(w): len(str(w)) for w in words if str(w) not in STOP_WORDS }
 ```

-This fits now on one line, though it can be nice to split it for readability.
+This fits now on one line, though it is nice to split it for readability.
 ```py
 counts = {
     str(w): len(str(w))